-All income, expenses and assets are recognised net of any GST paid, except where they relate to products and services which are input taxed for GST purposes or the GST incurred is not recoverable from the relevant tax authorities.
-In such circumstances, the GST paid is recognised as part of the cost of acquisition of the assets or as part of the relevant expense.
+All income and expenses are recognised net of any GST paid, except where the GST incurred is not recoverable from the relevant tax authorities.
+In such circumstances, the GST paid is recognised as part of the relevant expense.

 Receivables and payables are stated with the amount of GST included.
 The net amount of GST recoverable from or payable to the tax authorities is included as a receivable or payable in the Statement of Financial Position.